Skip to Content

 In newborns, portal hypertension can result from umbilical infection.
 In cases of chronic pancreatitis and umbilical infection, the liver is usually normal.

-This causes enlargement and lengthening of the veins in the stomach and esophagus.
+• Pressure on the portal vein to restrict blood flow or push it backward.
+This causes the veins in the stomach and esophagus to enlarge and lengthen.
 Enlarged veins are called varices.

-Excessive bleeding (hemorrhage) from the varices is a potentially life-threatening condition that must be treated because hemorrhage often recurs and is associated with a high risk of death.
+• Excessive bleeding (hemorrhage) from the varices.
+This is a potentially life-threatening condition that must be treated because hemorrhage often recurs and is associated with a high risk of death.

 Portal hypertension may cause the spleen to become enlarged.
-This can cause abdominal discomfort and, because the enlarged spleen holds blood cells, reduce circulating platelets and white blood cells.
+This can cause abdominal discomfort and, because the enlarged spleen holds blood cells, reduce the levels of circulating platelets and white blood cells.

 Other conditions that may develop as a result of portal hypertension include:

-• Ascites — the buildup of fluid in the abdomen.
-This results from leakage of abdominal fluid out of the liver and the lining of the intestines.
-When the volume of leaking fluid exce eds the ability of the abdominal lining to absorb it, the fluid accumulates and causes abdominal stretching and expansion.
+• Ascites — Buildup of fluid in the abdomen.
+This results from the leakage of abdominal fluid from the liver and the lining of the intestines.
+When the volume of leaking fluid exceeds the abdominal lining's ability to absorb it, the fluid accumulates, causing abdominal stretching and expansion.

-• Encephalopathy — the abnormal functioning of the brain.
-Encephalopathy caused by liver disease is characterized by mental changes that result from toxic substances reaching the brai n without first being metabolized by the liver.
+• Encephalopathy — Abnormal functioning of the brain.
+Encephalopathy caused by liver disease is characterized by mental changes that result from toxic substances reaching the brain without first being metabolized by the liver.

 Common symptoms may include: